chrisbanes/haze/docs/migrating-1.0.md

-The 0.9 version contains a full re-write (actually more of a refactor) of Haze.
-It uses Compose Mutliplatform 1.7.0 (currently pre-release), meaning that we now have access to some new and exciting APIs.

-!!! warning "Should I use v0.9 pre-release?"

-    I think that all depends on your appetite for prerelease software.
-Haze itself is now much simpler than ever before, and most of the complexity is now in GraphicsLayer.
-On Android, we're using the latest Jetpack Compose 1.7.x stable versions.
-If you're only using Haze on Android, go for it.

-    On other platforms, Compose Multiplatform is at 1.7.0-rc01, so not stable, but nearly there.

 ## Changes

-Here's a list of known changes in v0.9.x.
+Here's a list of known changes in v1.0.x.
 There may be others, so please file issues if you encounter other unexpected changes.

 ### Functional changes